RAPTOR7762/setbb-E2fRemoveUnusedConnectors/README.md

 # Warning
 These scripts are currently fairly rough but it works well enough.
 They may need to be modified to do what you want

+# Contribute
+You are welcome to make any contribution. but please contribute to the develop branch to ensure that the main branch is clean.